bossley9/dotfiles/.config/install/doc/nixos.md

   zfs create -o mountpoint=legacy zroot/data/home
   zfs create -o mountpoint=legacy zroot/data/root
   ```
 - Export and reimport the datasets to validate the configurations.
 This is required.
+To get easy access to the partition uuid without having to type it all out, use `ls /dev/disk/by-partuuid`.
   ```
   zpool export zroot
   zpool import -d /dev/disk/by-partuuid/PART_UUID_HERE -R /mnt zroot -N